 No. Adwords is a Pay Per Click (PPC) system which means that you only pay for clicks on your ads and not views.

-Can I use both text and rich media ads (video, images) in my campaigns?
+Can I use both text, responsive ads and rich media ads (video, images) in my campaigns?

 Can I use Adwords for Local marketing?